aligee761/tog-multi-store/README.md

 # TOG Multi-Store Magento 2.4.8 (Docker)

-This repository contains a Dockerized Magento 2.4.8 Open Source setup prepared for a GCC multi-store (UAE, KSA, Oman, Kuwait, Qatar).
+This repository contains a Dockerized Magento 2.4.8 Open Source setup prepared for a GCC multi-store (UAE, KSA, Oman, Kuwait).
 It uses PHP 8.1, MySQL 8, Redis, and OpenSearch 2.x.

 Features
-- Multi-store scaffold for UAE, KSA, Oman, Kuwait, Qatar
+- Multi-store scaffold for UAE, KSA, Oman, Kuwait
 - Docker Compose for local development on Windows
 - Redis for cache/session, OpenSearch for search
 - PowerShell scripts to install Magento and create stores